 The amount of financial assistance offered is based on the individual financial needs of every student.
 Each application is reviewed on a case-by-case basis to ensure we are best meeting each student’s individual needs.

 You must have submitted an application for residency before submitting an application for financial assistance.
-Applications for financial assistance for Semester 1, 2020 will be open and available to download here on 1st September.
+Applications for financial assistance for Semester 2, 2020 will be available here to download from 1st April.

 Graduate students can join our learning program as tutors to develop their teaching expertise.
 Graduate tutors are paid an hourly rate which depends on the kind of tutorials and other consultations they are involved in.
 If you’re interested in finding out more about becoming a tutor at Ormond, please discuss with the Learning team once your application is accepted.